 When we read the word “submit” in English we think that it means that someone is in charge and everyone else is subordinate to that person.
 It can mean that in Greek, too.
 There was a military usage that meant “to arrange under the command of a leader.”

 Only the context can help us.
-And since we’ve already seen the call for mutual submission in Ephesians 5:21, we know it cannot be a dictatorial-type military submission.
+We can’t deny there is likely a cultural aspect of deference to a husband’s authority since Roman cities, like Ephesus, were patriarchal.
+Yet, since we’ve already seen the call for mutual submission in Ephesians 5:21, we know Paul cannot be encouraging a dictatorial-type military submission.

-The societal norm was for wives to submit to their husbands.
+Again, the societal norm was for wives to respectfully defer to their husbands.
 Every single wife reading this letter would have expected Paul to write what he did.